List of numbered streets in Manhattan: Lengths of streets

-10th to 13th Streets
+10th to 13th streets

 Amos, Hammond, and Troy Streets were in the Greenwich Village street grid before 1811.
 In the middle 19th century they were renamed as the western parts of West 10th, 11th and 12th Streets, respectively.

 10th Street (40.7342580°N 74.0029670°W) begins at the FDR Drive and Avenue C. West of Sixth Avenue, it turns southward about 40 degrees to join the Greenwich Village street grid and continue to West Street on the Hudson River.
-Because West 4th Street turns northward at Sixth Avenue, it intersects 10th, 11th, 12th and 13th Streets in the West Village.
+Because West 4th Street turns northward at Sixth Avenue, it intersects 10th, 11th, 12th and 13th streets in the West Village.
 The M8 bus operates on 10th Street in both directions between Avenue D and Avenue A, and eastbound between West Street and Sixth Avenue.
 10th Street has an eastbound bike lane from West Street to the East River.
 In 2009, the two-way section of 10th Street between Avenue A and the East River had bicycle markings and sharrows installed, but it still has no dedicated bike lane.
-West 10th Street was previously named Amos Street for Charles Chistopher Amos, who is also the namesake of Charles Street and Christopher Street.
+West 10th Street was previously named Amos Street for Charles Christopher Amos, who is also the namesake of Charles Street and Christopher Street.
 The end of West 10th Street toward the Hudson River was once the home of Newgate Prison, New York City's first prison and the United States' second.

 11th Street is in two parts.
 It is interrupted by the block containing Grace Church between Broadway and Fourth Avenue.
 East 11th Street runs from Fourth Avenue to Avenue C and runs past Webster Hall.
 West 11th Street runs from Broadway to West Street.
 11th Street and Sixth Avenue was the location of the Old Grapevine tavern from the 1700s to its demolition in the early 20th century.

 12th Street is in two parts.
 Traffic on most of 12th Street runs from west to east.
 The first segment of West 12th Street runs southwest to northeast from West Street to Greenwich Street, then turns straight west to east.
 At Fifth Avenue, West 12th Street becomes East 12th Street, and ends at Avenue C. One block of 12th Street is for pedestrians only and resumes at Szold Place, which runs from north to south toward 10th Street as a continuation of the flow of traffic from East 12th Street which runs east to west from Avenue D to Szold Place.

 Additionally, Little West 12th Street runs parallel to West 13th Street from West Street to the northeast corner of Ninth Avenue and Gansevoort Street.

 13th Street is in three parts.
 The first runs from Avenue C to Avenue D. The second starts at a dead end, just before Avenue B, and runs to Greenwich Avenue, and the third part is from Eighth Avenue to Tenth Avenue.

-Lengths of 10th to 13th Streets
+Lengths of 10th to 13th streets

 14th Street

 14th Street is a main numbered street in Manhattan.
 It begins at Avenue C and ends at West Street.
 Its length is 3.4 km.
 It has six subway stations: